-The machine tool builder adapts the useable features of the TNC to his machine by setting machine parameters.
-Some of the functions described in this manual may not be among the features provided by your machine tool.
+The machine tool builder adapts the usable features of the TNC to his machine by setting machine parameters.
+Some of the functions described in this manual may not be among the features provided by the TNC on your machine tool.